graemeo/graemeo.github.io/_posts/2017-12-01-unit-test-with-python.md

 # To Unit Test or Not to Unit Test

 For the past 12 months, I have been involved a lot more in writing and maintaining Python scripts.
-What I have noticed so far which I don't feel like we are doing enough is writing unit tests.
+What I have noticed so far, which I don't feel like we are doing enough, is writing unit tests.
 We may not have written a full blown application using Python, but I don't see why we can't include unit tests for automation scripts written in Python.
 What I hope to share with you in this post, is the basics of setting up unit tests in Python.

-There are a few other test frameworks out there which we can use (not something I have experimented yet), however given that Python also ships with unittest module (since Python 2.1 if I'm not mistaken) I thought I should start by playing around with Python's unittest first.
+There are a few test frameworks out there which we can use (not something I have experimented yet), however given that Python also ships with unittest module (since Python 2.1 if I'm not mistaken) I thought I should start by playing around with Python's unittest first.
 Furthermore, the example I have prepared in this post is built on Python 2.7 environment.
 If you are using an older version of Python (prior to 2.7), you might consider taking a look at unittest2 module (I'll post something about this some time soon).

 ## Just before we start...

-Let's define and setup a couple of things first.
-Firstly, we are going to come up with our own requirements just to that we can use it as a guide to assist with the tutorial.
+Let's define and setup a couple of things.
+Firstly, we are going to come up with our own requirements just so that we can use it as a guide to assist with the tutorial.
 Let's assume we need to build a calculator service to which one of the functions is to allow us to sum two numbers.
 Secondly, create the files and folders based on the sample structure below:

 ```bash
 my-project/